 Contact a New York Workplace Injury Attorney

-Medical facilities and professionals have a legal obligation to properly label and dispose of any materials that may be a potential biohazard.
+Medical facilities and professionals are legally obligated to properly label and dispose of any materials that may be a potential biohazard.
 If you or someone you know was hurt due to the improper disposal of a medical instrument, contact Hach & Rose, LLP to discuss your rights and legal options.
-We will sit down with you to discuss your case when you call (212) 779-0057 or fill out a contact form on our site to schedule a free and confidential consultation.
+We will sit down with you to discuss your case when you call (212) 779-0057.
+Or fill out a contact form on our site to schedule a free and confidential consultation.